Sand Burial

 then shovelfuls, to finally let his chronic absence go,

-resurrecting now the memory of that day her father
+resurrecting now the memory of that day my father

-fished small grains of sand from her red eyes
+fished small grains of Illinois sand from my red eyes

 with tissue he had wadded to a point,